 Revenue for services is recognized as performance obligations are fulfilled and the benefits are transferred to the customer.
 At contract inception, we evaluate if the contract should be accounted for as a single performance obligation or if the contract contains multiple performance obligations.
 In some cases, our service contract with the customer is considered one performance obligation as it includes factors such as the good or service being provided is significantly integrated with other promises in the contract, the service provided significantly modifies or customizes the other good or service or the goods or services are highly interdependent or interrelated with each other.
-If the contract has more than one performance obligation and allocates the transaction price based on their relative standalone selling prices.
+If the contract has more than one performance obligation, the Company determines the standalone price of each distinct good or service underlying each performance obligation and allocates the transaction price based on their relative standalone selling prices.
 The transaction price of a contract, which can include both fixed and variable amounts, is allocated to each performance obligation identified.
 Some contracts contain variable consideration, which could include incremental fees or penalty provisions related to performance.
 Variable consideration that can be reasonably estimated based on current assumptions and historical information is included in the transaction price at the inception of the contract but limited to the amount that is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.